NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-collected-sample.md

-### Basic Definition
+### Basic Information
-The collection element allows for high level organization of objects into various related groups.
-One common type of collection is a consortium, but other collections can also be established.
-Items in a collection can include studies, datasets, or other collections (for example, if consortium A becomes a member of consortium B, the collection that represents consortium A can be added as an item in the collection representing consortium B).

-#### Primary Profile Restrictions and Enhancements
-* title **must** be defined in order for users to understand the purpose of the collection.
-* code **must** be defined and **should** be one of the codes from the CodeSystem, [CollectionType](CodeSystem-collection-type.html), when possible.
-* note **should** contain a meaningful description whenever possible.
-* there **must** be one or more entries referencing the "contained" resources.
-* When possible, a [website](StructureDefinition-research-web-Link.html) should be provided.
-For Consortium, programs and other entities with formal websites, this should be the one that provides the best overview of the group.
-For adhoc collections, or those collections that are less formally defined, an online document may be sufficient.
+Collected samples represent biological samples derived from a given participant with information about the

 #### Key Guidelines
 The NCPI Sample profile is based on the standard resource type, [Specimen](https://hl7.org/fhir/R4/specimen.html) and encompasses biospecimen collection, sample information, and aliquot information.
+The NCPI Collected Sample is based on the [NCPI Sample](StructureDefinition-ncpi-sample) Profile.
+The main difference between a collected and non-collected sample involves inclusion or exclusion of container information for a sample as "NCPI Sample" is comprised of Sample, Aliquot, and Biospecimen Collection.

 ##### Added Profile Restrictions

+* There are **3 Unique Identifiers** in the collected sample profile: one for Biospecimen Collection, Sample, and Aliquot, respectively.
+These IDs are different than the *participant* from whom this sample was derived.

 #### Recommended Practices

-* The NCPI Sample profile is broken up into "NCPI Collected Sample" and "NCPI Non-collected Sample".
+* The NCPI Sample profile is broken up into "NCPI Collected Sample" and "NCPI Non-collected Sample"; be mindful of selecting the right kind of sample to represent your data

-TODO: continue recommended practices

 ##### FHIR Mappings
-The following fields from the shared data model are to be mapped into the NCPI Biospecimen as follows:
+The following fields from the shared data model are to be mapped into the NCPI Collected Sample as follows:

 **Biospecimen Collection:**